Boom City — Downtown development proposals pour in

 • Block 3 by Sobrato, next to the Hammer Theatre, 399 units;

-• 27 S. First St, by Alterra International, 324 units.
-Local Color has temporarily filled the space.
-Anticipating development of the property, Local Color seeks a new home.
+• 27 S. First St, called for now 27 West, by the Bader Family and Alterra International, 350 units.
+Local Color has temporarily filled the commercial space that is to be razed.

 • Gateway Tower by CORE Companies, at South First and William streets, 276 units;

 • Parkview Towers by Full Power Properties on the north side of St. James Park, 220 units.
-Construction fences are up on the site.
+A ground-breaking ceremony took place on the site, but not much activity since.

 • Sixth Street flats by owner, 195 units;